leftstack/lockscope/README.md

 - `mkey` master key records
 - `ckey` encrypted private keys
 - plain `key` records when present
+- watch-only records and `watchmeta`
+- legacy wallet feature metadata such as `flags` and `minversion`
+- legacy HD metadata such as `hdchain`, `keymeta`, and `pool`
 - labeled addresses (`name` / `purpose`)
 - stored transactions
+- legacy wallet-transaction metadata stored alongside `tx` records
 - descriptor records and active descriptor script pubkeys in modern wallets
+- Berkeley DB container artifacts such as deleted private-key residue and suspicious overflow-page structure

 ## What it checks